Skip to content

 • upper body

-Movements are not performed in isolation, but as coordinated chains where all parts of the body work together.
+The movements are not performed in isolation, but as connected chains in which the parts of the body work together.

-The movements in Jumbi Undō correspond to fundamental components of karate techniques:
+The movements in Jumbi Undō correspond to fundamental components of karate technique:

 • strikes